khushbu2002/-restaurant_management/README.md

 # Desktop Restaurant Management System 🍽️

 Restaurant Management System is a Java-based desktop application designed to manage restaurant operations such as food ordering, menu handling, and order processing.
-The application uses Java Swing for the user interface and Apache XAMPP for backend data handling & storage.
+The application uses Java Swing for the user interface and Apache XAMPP for backend data handling and storage.

 ---